China praises positive steps in U.S. trade row, says didn't give in

 “The Chinese are in a state of quiet glee knowing that Trump’s trade team backed off on sanctions without getting any real and meaningful concessions out of Beijing,” Zimmerman said.

-Reporting by Ben Blanchard and Michael Martina; Editing by Darren Schuettler, Robert Birsel
+Reporting by Ben Blanchard, Michael Martina and Elias Glenn; Editing by Darren Schuettler, Robert Birsel